 Step 1.
-Either power cycle the unit or type reboot
+Either power cycle the unit or type 'reboot' in the terminal (no quotes).

 Step 2.
 Enter <CTRL-Q> at the question marks.
 Wait for directions.

 Step 3.
 Select XMODEM file transfer and select the file (make sure to select the CRC radio button in the file dialog)